 Urbana, Illinois 61801 USA

 Manuscripts must be submitted in English (American style), and must be double-spaced with no less than 12 cpi font and 3-cm margins throughout.
 Lines should be numbered consecutively from the title through the references.
 Number all pages in sequence beginning with the title page, placing the first author's surname and the page number in the upper right hand corner of each page.
-A Research Article should not exceed 35 pages total, and a Review Article should not exceed 45 pages in total, including the title page, abstract, text, acknowledgements, references, tables, figure legends, and figures.
+A Research Article should not exceed 35 pages total, and a Review Article should not exceed 45 pages in total.
+Page limits for Commentaries and New Approaches are flexible, but they should fall in the range of 10-15 pages.
+Page limits include the title page, abstract, text, acknowledgements, references, tables, figure legends, and figures.

 Cover Letter.
 All manuscripts must be accompanied by a formal statement that explicitly confirms the following:

 - Acceptance of the provisos in the next paragraph of these Instructions (see “Provisos” below).

 - All research protocols reported in this manuscript were reviewed and approved by an appropriate institution and/or governmental agency that regulates research with animals.

 - All research reported. in this manuscript complied with the protocols approved by the appropriate institutional Animal Care and Use Committee (see www.iacuc.org).
 Researchers outside the U.S. must confirm that their research receieved clearance from, and complied with, the protocols approved by the equivalent institutional animal care committees of their country.

 - All research reported in this manuscript adhered to the legal requirements of the country in which the work took place.

 - The research adhered to the American Society of Primatologists (ASP) Principles for the Ethical Treatment of Non Human Primates (see https://www.asp.org/society/resolutions/EthicalTreatmentOfNonHumanPrimates.cfm).